opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

      "Start" and "end" refer to the interval at which the monitor runs.
 See [Available variables](#available-variables).

+   - Anomaly detection works for pairing with the anomaly detection plugin.
+See [Anomaly Detection](../ad/).

 1. To define a monitor visually, choose **Define using visual graph**.
 Then choose an aggregation (for example, `count()` or `average()`), a set of documents, and a timeframe.
 Visual definition works well for most monitors.

    To use a query, choose **Define using extraction query**, add your query (using [the Elasticsearch query DSL](../../elasticsearch/full-text)), and test it using the **Run** button.

    The monitor makes this query to Elasticsearch as often as the schedule dictates; check the **Query Performance** section and make sure you're comfortable with the performance implications.

+   To use an anomaly detector, choose **Define using Anomaly detector** and select your **Detector**.

 1. Choose **Create**.